Rafyislearning/hello-world/README.md

 # hello-world
 Starting off on my quest of education
-I am on a path of internal education and impowerment, becoming thy ultimate itself, while getting fucked up LOOL
+I am on a path of internal education and impowerment, becoming thy ultimate itself, while turning up LOOL